The vocabulary of agentic marketing, defined.

 Server-side tracking

-Server-side tracking sends conversion and analytics events from a server you control instead of the visitor's browser: a more durable transport for the same events, not a way around consent.
+Server-side tracking sends conversion and analytics events from a server you control instead of the visitor's browser: a more durable route for the same events.

 Signal quality